Amon Carter Museum of American Art: Library and archives

-The ACMAA library houses a number of rare illustrated books.
+The Carter library houses a number of rare illustrated books.
 These titles are useful for their textual information and valuable as works of art for their original prints.
 Among the illustrated books in the library collection are American Ornithology, or, the Natural History of the Birds of the United States (Philadelphia: Bradford and Inskeep, 1809–14), the first bird book published in the United States and the first outstanding American color plate book; and The Aboriginal Port-folio (Philadelphia: J.O.
 Lewis, 1835–36), the first color plate book published on the North American Indian.
-Other illustrated books owned by the library are highlighted under the Collection tab on the ACMAA website, and many of the illustrations within these books are digitized and searchable.
+Other illustrated books owned by the library are highlighted under the Collection tab on the Carter website, and many of the illustrations within these books are digitized and searchable.

 The museum archives contain private papers and records originating from individuals, usually artists or photographers, that are often integrally connected to the museum's art collection.
 Among these records are the personal archives of photographers Laura Gilpin (1891–1979), Eliot Porter (1901–1990), and Karl Struss (1886–1981).
-The archives also house the business records of the Roman Bronze Works (est. 1897-closed 1988) of Queens, New York, long one of America’s premier art bronze foundries, and a range of documents related to the ACMAA's institutional history.
+The archives also house the business records of the Roman Bronze Works (est. 1897-closed 1988) of Queens, New York, long one of America's premier art bronze foundries, and a range of documents related to the Carter's institutional history.

-In 1996, the ACMAA library partnered with the libraries of the Kimbell Art Museum and the Modern Art Museum of Fort Worth to create the Cultural District Library Consortium (CDLC).
+In 1996, the Carter library partnered with the libraries of the Kimbell Art Museum and the Modern Art Museum of Fort Worth to create the Cultural District Library Consortium (CDLC).
 The purpose of the consortium was to explore new ways of sharing the resources of the three Fort Worth institutions via online public access.
 In 1998, with technical assistance from the library at Texas Christian University, the three museums launched an online CDLC catalog that allows website visitors access to the combined collections of all three art museum libraries.
 Today, the CDLC catalog also gives access to the libraries of the National Cowgirl Museum and Hall of Fame, and the Botanical Research Institute of Texas (BRIT).
-To search the ACMAA library holdings, click Search the ACMAA Library Catalog in the External links section (below).

-Professional assistance and access to items in the Amon Carter Museum of American Art library is provided in the library reading room during the stated hours of operation.
-More information is available under the Library tab on the ACMAA website.